witnessmenow/ESP32-Trinity/README.md

 I have provided lots of examples, including full projects, for you to try out to get some ideas or inspiration.
 [Check them out here.](/examples/)

+## Ready To Go Projects

+Want to get something on your Trinity without doing any coding?
+Then check out these projects that are ready to flash onto your Trinity directly from your browser!

 ## FAQ

 Have more questions?
 Maybe they are covered in the FAQ.
 [Check it out here.](/FAQ.md)